CPU Coolers Reviews

 MSI MAG CoreLiquid E360 Rotatable CPU Block

 This ultimately saves some time and hassle when it comes to building.
 As I’ve alluded, MSI haven’t gone crazy on the feature-set of this cooler, but including quality of life features like this is just a nice touch.
-Its great to see manufacturers make building easier, especially when liquid coolers can at times, be a nightmare to install.
+It’s great to see manufacturers make building easier, especially when liquid coolers can, at times, be a nightmare to install.

 Thermals